7orivorian/FOVU/README.md

 **A:** Absolutely!
 You may freely use an unmodified version of this mod in any modpacks/videos/etc without contacting me for approval.
 I would greatly appreciate a link back to this Modrinth page if you do use my mod!

+## Where's the Code?

+The source code is split by Minecarft version via Git branches for easier maintenance.